databrary/design/ridir-16/narrative.md

 The value of open data sharing has been known for decades (Perneger, 2011), but a vigorous open science movement has gained momentum only in recent years.
 Open access journals now address general scientific topics (e.g., PeerJ -- https://peerj.com, PLOSOne -- http://www.plosone.org, and; GigaScience -- http://www.gigasciencejournal.com), specific domains (e.g., Advances in Engineering Education -- http://advances.asee.org and BMJ Open -- http://bmjopen.bmj.com/), and even raw data (e.g., Nature Scientific Data -- http://www.nature.com/sdata/).

-Data repositories from diverse areas of scholarly inquiry have begun to communicate with one another through groups such as the Research Data Alliance (https://www.rd-alliance.org/groups/domain-repositories-interest-group.html) and work jointly to achieve common goals such as publishing author guidelines for transparent and open research (Nosek et al., 2015).
-New web-based platforms now enable open sharing of slides from talks (SlideShare -- http://www.slideshare.net), data, and materials (Figshare -- http://figshare.com; Open Science Framework -- http://osf.io; F1000 Research -- http://f1000research.com).
-The emergence of greater interest in open data sharing has coincided with the increasing popularity of web-based software sharing and version control systems such as GitHub (http://github.com), open source data analysis languages such as R (http://cran.r-project.org) and Python (https://www.python.org), and with the initiation of training programs such as Software Carpentry (https://software-carpentry.org) that help working scientists acquire state-of-the-art data management skills.
-These initiatives seek to speed research progress, improve research practice, and foster greater scientific transparency.

 Unfortunately, despite efforts to make data sharing a norm in the social and educational sciences (AERA Code of Ethics, 2011; Nosek & Bar-Anon, 2011) most research on human learning and development remains shrouded in a culture of isolation (Adolph, Gilmore, Freeman, Sanderson, & Millman, 2012).
 Researchers share interpretations of distilled, not raw data, almost exclusively through publications and presentations.
-The path from raw data to research findings to conclusions cannot be traced or validated by others.
-Other researchers cannot easily pose new questions that build on the same raw materials.
+The path from raw data to research findings to conclusions can rarely be traced or validated by others, nor can other researchers easily pose new questions that build on the same raw materials.

-The Databrary (databrary.org) data library has, with prior support from NSF (BCS-1238599) and NICHD (U01-HD-076595), overcome barriers to sharing video, a type of raw data collected by hundreds of researchers who study learning and development in classroom, museum, laboratory, and home contexts.
+The Databrary (databrary.org) data library has, with prior support from NSF (BCS-1238599) and NICHD (U01-HD-076595), overcome barriers to sharing video, a type of raw data collected by hundreds of researchers who study learning and development in classroom, museum, laboratory, and home contexts and a form of raw data used by researchers across the behavioral and learning sciences.
 Video is a medium with unique potential for reuse by others, and this makes it critical to overcome barriers to open video data sharing in order to advance discovery in the behavioral sciences.
-The success of the Databrary project to-date illustrates how open sharing of video data can improve scientific practice and advance research on learning and development.
+The success of the Databrary project (pp. X-X) to-date illustrates how open sharing of video data can improve scientific practice and advance research on learning and development.
 The current proposal seeks to extend and enhance Databrary in ways that will make it even more powerful and useful to researchers who wish to share findings and build upon the prior work of others.
 The proposed enhancements will make sharing video data more attractive to researchers and make substantially easier the reuse and repuposing of previously shared video.